erichVK5/KicadModuleToGEDA/README.md

     see LICENSE-gpl-v2.txt for software license

-This utility has been written to enable gEDA PCB users to convert "legacy" kicad footprints, known as modules, to gEDA PCB compatible foootprint files.
+This utility has been written to enable gEDA PCB users to convert Kicad footprints, known as modules, to gEDA PCB compatible foootprint files.

 The term Kicad "module" and the PCB term "footprint" can be used fairly interchangeably, although a Kicad module "foo.mod" may contain one or